 Lots of couples are opting to have destination weddings, which can (surprisingly) be easier.
 Most couples having destination weddings have a smaller guest list, and thus can save lots of money on the budget, and often have a wedding planner in the destination to take care of the majority of planning too.

-Just remember, the more remote you are, the smaller the pool of local wedding vendors (e.g. celebrants, bands, florists, etc.) to choose from.
-Check on tourism websites for any major events that might mean there’s a shortage of beds for visitors (and avoid those dates).
+Just remember, the more remote the wedding venue you choose, in Samoa for example, the smaller the pool of local wedding vendors (celebrants, bands, florists, etc.) to choose from.
+Check on tourism websites for any major events that might mean there’s a shortage of beds for visitors, and check the WHO and CDC for warnings against risks like Zika virus if you expect pregnant family and friends to attend.

 Ask Married Friends for their Favourite Wedding Vendors (and ask them for help)